How do I set up a visit to the school?

 What credentials will I receive upon completion?

-National Personal Training Institute graduates will be eligible for two credentials, in addition to certifications in CPR/AED & First Aid.
+National Personal Training Institute graduates will be eligible for two credentials:

-- 500 Hour (600 hours in Orlando, FL, Lisle, IL, Boston, MA, Cleveland & Columbus, OH & Vienna, VA) State-Approved Department of Education Diploma in Personal Training (In Arizona & Pittsburgh it is a Certificate of Completion).
+- 500 Hour Diploma in Personal Training.
 This requires no upkeep of Continuing Education Courses (CEC’s) and never needs to be renewed.
 Your Diploma in personal training will be good for life!

 - If you choose to further your main credential, you will be eligible to sit for the NASM-CPT Certification.
 The National Personal Training Institute is NASM’s largest academic partner in North America.
 The NASM Certification combined with a State Diploma will prepare you to be one of the most qualified personal trainers in the industry.